medic/cht-docs/content/en/contribute/_index.md

 - [Share your expertise](https://forum.communityhealthtoolkit.org) on our Forum
 - Sign up for our [newsletter](https://communityhealthtoolkit.org/contact) to get the latest updates

+**Are you a partner wondering how issues are prioritized?**

+Issues that will help partner's acheive items on this list often will get prioritized over other issues.
+Issues that a partner will:

+* Upgrade for get the feature/bugfix
+* Help validate, design and prototype the feature
+* Help fund the development
+* Be blocked by it for a major release or expansion
+* Has users that are unable to use the CHT or experience it in a way that results in providing bad care

+Internally, a ticket may be needed to facilitate a release or reduce technical debt.

 **Also, improvements and ideas for this doc site are [always welcome]({{% ref "contribute/docs" %}})!**